 Since companies have kept quiet, the American public can only rely on educated guesses for the missing toys.
 One theory: In 1988 several companies decided the some included toys could pose a choking hazard for inattentive kids.
 These companies either placed the toys between the box and bag (not an option for Cracker Jack), or removed the toy all together.

-Luckily, the snack itself hasn’t changed much in the last century, and Cracker Jack will always be associated with our national sport, thanks to “Take Me Out to the Ball Game.”
+Outside a lower peanut to popcorn ratio, the snack itself hasn’t changed much in the last century, and Cracker Jack will always be associated with our national sport, thanks to “Take Me Out to the Ball Game.”
 It seems no mobile game can rival the excitement of searching for that toy prize, no matter how trivial.